 Let be a category with weak equivalences.
 For any two objects, write

-for the simplicial set which is the nerve of the category defined as follows:
+for the simplicial set defined as follows.
+For each natural number there is a category defined as follows:

-objects are equivalence classes of zig-zags of morphisms in
+its objects are length- zig-zags of morphisms in

 where the left-pointing morphisms are to be in ;

-morphisms are equivalence classes of “natural transformations” between such objects, fixing the endpoints:
+its morphisms are “natural transformations” between such objects, fixing the endpoints:

 For three objects, there is an evident compositing morphism